geekypenguin/docker-recordings-transcoder/README.md

 # docker-recordings-transcoder

 Watches for .ts files in /watch and converts them to h265 .mp4 files automatically.
 Tested with Plex and Emby recordings.
-Use at your own risk.

 Example run
 ```